osluocra/firstrepo/README.md

 # firstrepo
-This is my first repository in
+This is my first repository for learning purposes.